aavegotchi/aavegotchi-wiki/posts/en/portals.md

 Whenever a player purchases a Portal, it is automatically entered into a batch.
 This allows Portals to be grouped in a single batch, that can be executed with a single [Chainlink VRF](https://blog.chain.link/verifiable-random-functions-vrf-random-number-generation-rng-feature/) call.
 When this is executed, all Portals in that batch will be assigned a random number via the aforementioned VRF, ensuring that the Aavegotchi's traits will be provably random.

 Why can't I open my Portal immediately?
 Why does it need to be placed alongside other Portals in a batch?
 Whenever the Chainlink VRF is called, the caller has to pay in LINK.
 Paying LINK for the opening of each individual Portal is expensive!
-It adds up if you are opening many Portals!
+It adds up if you are opening many Portals.
 Batching Portals together and calling the Chainlink VRF function once is more economical and allows for cost-savings.

 If you're not ready to summon your Aavegotchi immediately, that's okay too (For instance, you might be thinking of selling your portal, or just holding on to it for a while).
 You can opt out of this automatic entry on the Buy Portal interface.
 However, when you decide you want to finally summon your Aavegotchi, you will have to execute a separate transaction to place your portal in the next batch, and then wait for the Summoning Ritual to happen.